 This will surprise many, but in Canada, most employees can be dismissed at any time, for almost any reason.
 However, unless there is just cause for dismissal, notice or pay in lieu is required.
-The question, then, is what are they entitled to?

 Contrary to popular belief, dismissed employees are not automatically entitled to a “package”.
 Employers can offer working notice, salary and benefit continuance, a lump sum, or a combination of the above.